Work & internships

 …where unicorns are real.

 Fairy tale unicorns? 🦄 Unfortunately not, but rather multi-billion dollar tech companies.
-Our capital Sweden produces the most unicorns per capita after Silicon Valley.
+Our capital Stockholm produces the most unicorns per capita after Silicon Valley.
 These could be your next employer – and unlike other countries, you won’t need to sleep at the office.
 Because in Sweden, work-life balance means something.